AkshayRaina/Windows-and-Linux-Authentication-and-Centralization-Login-Profile/README.md

 Language: Linux Administration with Shell Scripting

-Guide: Screenshots of various steps carried out are in order.
+Guide: Screenshots of various steps carried out are numbered in order.